Sahil-Sharma-23/supa-next-shad-auth/README.md

 [View Vercel Demo](https://supa-next-shad-auth.vercel.app/)

+`NOTE: Every resource used in this project are free to use for a certain threshold.`

 ## 🚀 Getting Started

-Run the following command to create a new project with this starter.
+1. Run the following command to create a new project with this starter.

 ```
 yarn create next-app my-app -e https://github.com/Sahil-Sharma-23/supa-next-shad-auth